canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

           network, for reasons described in `Appendix C: MAAS Network Ranges`_.

-        - If your MAAS server computer will move from one *external* network to another, be sure to consider all its likely *external* addresses when deciding on its *internal* address and netmask.
+        - If your MAAS server will move from one *external* network to another, be sure to consider all its likely *external* addresses when deciding on its *internal* address and netmask.